Gaming Industry Advice from a Non Gaming Industry Member

 Welcome to the inaugural release of my new and (hopefully) weekly column.
 Since returning to America, I have found myself short on cash and pretty much willing to do anything for a buck or two.
 Yes, I have even tried to sell my body but for some reason or another, most prospective customers frown upon my “by the pound, by the hour” pricing scheme.
 This lack of cash and abundance of free time meant that I spent a lot of time hanging out with my friend who works at a small video game shop close to my house.
 Well lets be real honest, it isn’t my house, it’s my parents’ house and I live in the basement.

-One night my friend and I were talking while there was a lull in customers tooling around the shop and it came up that if I was going to hang out with her at the video game shop, I may as well be getting paid for it. → To be this lame takes ages.
+One night my friend and I were talking while there was a lull in customers tooling around the shop and it came up that if I was going to hang out with her at the video game shop, I may as well be getting paid for it. → You lost me.

 Online play – the kids aren’t alright